Climb Mount Kilimanjaro (5895m) via The Machame Route and Go On Safari

 The park’s varied habitat attracts a wide variety of animals, including one of Africa’s largest concentrations of elephants, tree-climbing lions, and large flocks of flamingos.

-After a mesmerizing day, you’ll make your way to the Ngorongoro Farm House where you’ll enjoy dinner and stay for the night.
+After a mesmerizing day, you’ll make your way to the Hotel Ngorongoro Coffee Lodge where you’ll enjoy dinner and stay for the night.